architecture-first/boa-showcase/docs/programming/Concepts.md

 ![](images/Concepts/boa-general-documentation-Concepts-Builtin-Caching.drawio.png)

 The developer can naturally code high performance code during initial development instead of waiting until there is a problem.
-For instance, the Merchant is coded to store highly accessed information in the Storefront (a.k.a.
-Redis cache).
+For instance, the Merchant is coded to store highly accessed information in the Storefront (e.g. Redis cache).
 It can safely do this if the Merchants are the main accessors to the database for products.
 The Merchants will be aware of any inventory changes.